-Home and away survival kits.
-Be prepared.
+Home and Away Survival kits.

 A good book.

-A protracted long suffering sigh.
+A protracted long-suffering sigh.

 A sucking a lemon look.

 These last two can, with practice, be combined to great effect.
 Throw in the odd eye roll and you might just end up with that outrageously expensive coat you covet for your next birthday.
-The earplugs are especially needed as a cricket fanatic will often jump out of bed at odd times during the night and run downstairs muttering something about live from the Waca.
+The earplugs are especially needed as a cricket fanatic will often jump out of bed at odd times during the night and run downstairs muttering something about being alive from the Waca.

 Should you find yourself in the car facing a rather long journey, and the pleasantly soothing music you were listening to inexplicably turns into live coverage of the latest test match - don’t panic.
 The radio isn’t broken it’s just that the cricket fanatic has craftily switched channels.
 All may not be lost.

 Radio commentators rarely, if ever, actually comment on the game of cricket that, apparently, is being played in front of them.
 You stand a very good chance of picking up tips on making the perfect, moist chocolate cake or discovering the best method for the removal of seagull droppings from your favourite hat.